Utility Equipment Parts, LLC

 The Inventors of Aerial Lifts

-Early example of bucket truck.
+Early example of aerial lift of bucket truck.
 Image via Lift and Access

 The Cherry Picker